Causal Inference in Recommender Systems: A Survey and Future Directions

 \subsubsection{Causal Inference for Data Noise}

 Interactions can be noisy or incorrect due to the tight time window of data collection.
 For example, users' feedback can be delayed after the immediate interaction, such as purchasing an item a few days after adding it to the shopping cart.
 In real-time recommendation, these samples are used for model training before the complete reward is observed.
-Therefore, such delayed feedback can be challenging since the reward at an early time is noisy, and whether the item will be purchased is unknown when it is added to the shopping cart.
+Therefore, the reward at an early time is noisy, and whether the item will be purchased is unknown when it is added to the shopping cart.
 Zhang~\textit{et al.}~\cite{zhang2021counterfactual} tackle the above problem of delayed feedback with the help of causal inference.
-Specifically, they utilize importance sampling~\cite{bottou2013counterfactual,yasui2020feedback} to re-weight the original reward and obtain the modified reward in counterfactual world.
+Specifically, the authors utilize importance sampling~\cite{bottou2013counterfactual,yasui2020feedback} to re-weight the original reward and obtain the modified reward in counterfactual world.

 In addition, noisy user feedback can be alleviated by incorporating reliable feedback (\eg ratings).
 However, reliable feedback is usually sparse, leading to insufficient training samples.
-To solve the sparsity issue, Wang \etal contributed a colliding inference strategy~\cite{wang2021denoising}, which leverages the colliding effect~\cite{pearl2009causality} of reliable feedback on the predictions to facilitate the users with sparse reliable feedback.
+To solve the sparsity issue, Wang \etal~\cite{wang2021denoising} contributed a colliding inference strategy, which leverages the colliding effect~\cite{pearl2009causality} of reliable feedback on the predictions to facilitate the users with sparse reliable feedback.